A Queer Superpowered Alien Smokes Weed in an Impressive Pilot for ‘Roswell, New Mexico’ – Recap

 *Warning: minor spoilers ahead.

 Directed by Julie Plec and written by Carina Adly MacKenzie, this pilot hits all the right spots and is a promising entry to an entertaining drama series.
 The episode follows Liz Ortecho (Jeanine Mason) returning to her hometown of Roswell after being away a decade for her high school reunion.
 Oh, and it’s a bit important to note that her hometown is the site of a UFO crashing in 1947.
 Anyway, Liz sees some friends she hasn’t seen for some time, like her ex, Kyle (Michael Trevino) and her best friend, Maria (Heather Hemmens).
 She also reunites with some friends that are far more interesting like the smitten Max (Nathan Dean Parsons), the stubborn Isobel (Lily Cowles), and the rebellious Michael (Michael Vlamis).
-All siblings with good hair and act weird as they harbour some bizarre secrets (like, they’re superpowered aliens bizarre).
+All the siblings have good hair, but act weird as they harbour some bizarre secrets.
+Like, they’re superpowered aliens bizarre.
 This isn’t really a spoiler because the trailer and premise gave it away, but it still earned a hearty “Oof!” from me, so I think the show is off to a great start.

 With unrequited love, small-town secrets, and life-altering truths, the show is clearly targeting the young adult audience—which The CW majors in—and it doesn’t try to hide it, which is pretty reassuring in a sense.